What Happens When The At-Fault Party Leaves The Scene Of A Maryland Car Accident?

 - I’ve had clients in the past who have chosen to resort to self-help and “follow” the vehicle that fled the scene.
 Although this might have been a successful method of getting the individual and their information -there are obvious safety related concerns that should be apparent.
 I do not recommend this course of action.

 If an injured person, or one who has sustained property damage, is unable to obtain identifying information about the hit and run driver they may proceed with a claim to recover for their injuries against their own insurance carrier under the uninsured motorist provisions of the policy.
-It is necessary, however, in this circumstance, to utilize good faith, diligent efforts, and take all reasonable steps to identify the fleeing driver or obtain identification information about the vehicle they were driving.
+As attorney Eric T. Kirk will tell you, it is necessary, however, in this circumstance, to utilize good faith, diligent efforts, and take all reasonable steps to identify the fleeing driver or obtain identification information about the vehicle they were driving.